Facing GOP backlash, McCarthy labors to shore up votes for debt deal in time to prevent US default

 Biden spent part of the Memorial Day holiday working the phones, calling lawmakers in both parties.

-"I feel very good about it," Biden told reporters Monday.
-“I’ve spoken to a number of the members,” he said, among them Senate Republican leader Mitch McConnell, a past partner in big bipartisan deals who largely has been sitting this one out.
+"I feel very good about it," Biden told reporters Monday, adding he had also spoken to Senate Republican leader Mitch McConnell, a past partner in big bipartisan deals who largely has been sitting this one out.

-To progressive Democrats raising concerns about the package, the president had a simple message: “Talk to me.”

 Wall Street was taking a wait-and-see approach.
-Stock prices were mixed in late trading.
+Stock prices were mixed in Tuesday's trading.
 U.S. markets had been closed when the deal was struck over the weekend.

 Overall, the package is a tradeoff that would impose some federal spending reductions for the next two years along with a suspension of the debt limit into January 2025, pushing the volatile political issue past the next presidential election.
 Raising the debt limit, now $31.4 trillion, would allow Treasury to continue borrowing to pay the nation’s already incurred bills.